Premium streaming is cool. But wouldn't it cost too much data usage?

-The 25 fps streaming is based on H.264, which is much more efficient than the original OctoPrint webcam feed (based on JPEG).
-However, these 2 streaming mechanisms are not compatible with each other so they can't co-exist.
-That's why when 25 fps webcam streaming is activated and you try to watch the feed in the OctoPrint Control tab, we have to convert the video streaming into JPEG format and send the feed there.
+When you try to watch the webcam stream in OctoPrint, the H.264 video stream has to be converted into JPEG format, since OctoPrint can only stream JPEG.
 This process takes significant amount of CPU power, so we can't do it at a frame rate as high as the original OctoPrint webcam feed without using too much Raspberry Pi CPU and negatively affect the print quality.

 I configured webcam aspect ratio to be 16:9 in OctoPrint settings.
 But it has become 4:3 now that I have the premium webcam streaming.
 Why?

 We currently only support very limited customization for webcam streaming, because of the complexity in doing so.
 Specifically,

 For Pi Camera, we support 16:9 and 4:3 aspect ratios, and only 4 resolutions.
 You can change them in " OctoPrint Settings -> The Spaghetti Detective -> Advanced -> Webcam Streaming".

 For USB camera, we currently only support 4:3 aspect ratio and 1 fixed resolution (640x480).
 If you want higher resolution, you can choose to stream in compatibility mode.
 Warning: streaming in compatibility mode with very high resolution or very high frame rate may result in excessive CPU usage and negative impact on print quality.

 I configured a high resolution, and other things like auto-focus in